SupaMafia/awesome-window-manager-config/README.md

 file loaction is at: /.config/awesome/rc.lua. create one if the file does not exist.

-Dependencies: dmenu, kitty(terminal), compton, nitrogen, pasystray, nm-applet(network manager), pavucontrol (volumeicon has issue switching audio device after start), and dropbox (optional).
+Dependencies: rofi, dmenu, kitty(terminal), compton, nitrogen, pasystray, nm-applet(network manager), pavucontrol (volumeicon has issue switching audio device after start), and dropbox (optional).
 - install by:
 - sudo apt update
 - sudo apt upgrade